Timeline: Crackdown on protests in Syria

 November 30 - Turkey says it has suspended all financial credit dealings with Syria and frozen Syrian government assets.

-December 7 - Assad denies ordering his troops to kill peaceful demonstrators telling U.S. television channel ABC that only a "crazy" leader kills his own people.

-December 13 - The U.N.
+December 13 - U.N.
 High Commissioner for Human Rights puts death toll at more than 5,000.

 December 19 - Syria signs Arab League peace plan, agrees to let monitors into the country.

-December 27 - Monitors say there is "nothing frightening" during initial visit to Homs, as 20,000 people hold protest there.
+December 27 - Monitors say they saw "nothing frightening" during initial visit to Homs, as 20,000 people hold protest there.

 January 10, 2012 - Assad says he will not stand down, vows to restore order by "hitting terrorists with an iron fist."